open-power/HTX/README.md

   2. download HTX source code
 git clone https://www.github.com/open-power/HTX
   3. install other packages needed to compile HTX
-apt-get install gcc make libncurses5 g++ libdapl-dev
+apt-get install gcc make libncurses5 g++ libdapl-dev libcxl1
-    3. for Ubuntu 14.04 there is no libdapl-dev package, so have to download and compile dapl separately from https://www.openfabrics.org/downloads/dapl/
+    3.1 for Ubuntu 14.04 there is no libdapl-dev package, so have to download and compile dapl separately from https://www.openfabrics.org/downloads/dapl/
-    3. install following packages needed to compile dapl
+    3.2 install following packages needed to compile dapl
       apt-get install libibverbs-dev librdmacm-dev
-    3. cd into dapl directory and "./configure" "make" and then "make install"
+    3.3 cd into dapl directory and "./configure" "make" and then "make install"
+  4. For libcxl dependency, try following:
+    4.1 apt-get install libcxl1.
+    4.2 If unable to install, download libcxl source from "https://github.com/ibm-capi/libcxl" compile and place libcxl1.so under /usr/lib (for ubuntu) or under /lib64/power8/ (for RHEL7 LE)
-  4. back in HTX directory do a "make all" and then after compiling do a "make deb" which will create a htxubuntu.deb package
+  5. back in HTX directory do a "make all" to compile 5.1 After compiling to create debian package do "make deb" which will create a htxubuntu.deb package in top level dir.
+    5.2 To create HTX tarball with installer, do "make tar".
+HTX tarball by name "htx_package.tar.gz" will be created in top dir.

 Note that HTX assumes you are building on a PowerPC distribution.

 Other targets:

  * To clean: make clean
- * To make rpm package: work in progress

 ## Install
 Please refer HTX Users manual at `Documentation/HTX_user_manual.txt`